-- Renewable five year work/residency visas granted within five days
+- 5 year renewable work permits/residency visas granted within five days

 - Intellectual property owned offshore

 - Easy access to North and Latin America markets

-CEC in the Cayman Islands will accept companies and divisions of companies active in these key sectors:
+CEC in the Cayman Islands can accept companies and divisions of companies active in these key sectors:

 - Internet and Technology

-- Media & Marketing (including digital, media, film and broadcasting)
+- Media and Marketing (including digital, media, film and broadcasting)